folkzb/magalu/mgc/cli/RUNNING.md

 - `parents`: space-delimited list of column parents, which is useful to group multiple columns, if they have the same parent (optional)

+If the first column string (before `,`) is the special purpose string `transpose`, then the table will be build along the vertical axis, each column will become a row.

 ### JSONPath